georgexyz19/georgexyz.com/content/posts/flask-flashing-messages.md

 *[Message Flashing](https://flask.palletsprojects.com/en/1.1.x/patterns/flashing/#message-flashing-pattern)*,
 which also includes code examples.

-You can call the `flash` function in a vew function like this.
+You can call function `flash` in a view function like this.

 ```python
 from flask import flash